learn-co-curriculum/phase-0-html-validation/README.md

 As you scroll down the page, you should see a list of errors, or invalid HTML.

 ### What is HTML Validation?
-Just as documents written in regular languages can have errors, so too can HTML.
+Like all other programming languages, HTML can contain all kinds of different errors.
 These can range from missing angle brackets to wrong or missing opening or closing tags, unnecessary or missing attributes, and many other issues.
-As stated above, modern browsers are pretty good at filling in the missing pieces, but with unpredictable results.
-By using tools like W3C's HTML Validator, we can catch these errors and prevent our user from having a poor experience.
+Our web browsers are pretty good at filling in the missing pieces but we can't always count on it being the same experience with every one.
+Tools like W3C's HTML Validator can catch these errors and prevent our user from having a poor experience.

 ## Identifying HTML Errors